Sorry, you need to enable JavaScript to visit this website.

 Promoting transparent and youth-tailored public communication

-Information to young people is a IPDJ 's (Portuguese Institute of Youth and Sport) field work, grounded and in tune with ERYICA’s work — European Youth Information and Counselling Agency, where Portugal is represented by IPDJ since its foundation.
+Youth information is one of IPDJ 's fields of work, grounded and in tune with the work of ERYICA — European Youth Information and Counselling Agency, where Portugal is represented by IPDJ since its foundation.

-ERYICA conducts its intervention in the terms indicated in the European Youth Information Charter.
-This Charter, whose original draft was approved by ERYICA in 1993, was incorporated in the IPDJ’s Statutes (No. 2 article 3.
-Ordinance No. 11/2012, 11th January), having been revised and updated in April 2018, in ERYICA’s General Assembly in Cascais, Portugal.
+ERYICA conducts its intervention under the terms indicated in the European Youth Information Charter.
+This Charter, whose original draft was approved by ERYICA in 1993, was incorporated in IPDJ’s Statutes (Article 3(2) of Ordinance no. 11/2012, 11 January), and was revised and updated in April 2018, in ERYICA’s General Meeting in Cascais, Portugal.

-Nowadays IPDJ is partner with several projects developed by ERYICA, namely in the Development of e-Learning Methodologies in Trainers Training in Information for Youth and in the Promotion of e-Participation in the information work for young people.
+IPDJ is currently a partner with several projects developed by ERYICA, namely in the Development of e-Learning Methodologies for Trainers, Training in Information for Youth, and in the Promotion of e-Participation in the information work for young people.